- What kind of project can I do?

 What do I have to do if I get a grant?

-ORCA recipients must work with a faculty mentor and complete his or her proposed project by December 2014 and submit a two-page final report.
+ORCA recipients must work with a faculty mentor and complete their proposed project by December 2015 and submit a two-page final report.

 How much money can I ask for?

 All ORCA Grant Recipients receive $1,500.
 Each student may only apply for one grant per year.
-An additional $300 goes to the faculty mentor.
+An additional $300 goes to the faculty mentor in a research fund.

 How much money do we each get if there are several co-researchers?